History of modern Greece: Transition and democracy (1973–2009)

 On 25 November 1973, following the bloody suppression of the Athens Polytechnic uprising on 17 November, the hardliner Brigadier Dimitrios Ioannides overthrew Papadopoulos and tried to continue the dictatorship despite the popular unrest the uprising had triggered.
 Ioannides' attempt in July 1974 to overthrow Archbishop Makarios, the President of Cyprus, brought Greece to the brink of war with Turkey, which invaded Cyprus and occupied part of the island.

 Senior Greek military officers then withdrew their support from the junta, which collapsed.
 Constantine Karamanlis returned from exile in France to establish a government of national unity until elections could be held.
 Karamanlis worked to defuse the risk of war with Turkey and also legalised the Communist Party, which had been illegal since 1947.
 His newly organized party, New Democracy (ND), won the elections held in November 1974 by a wide margin, and he became prime minister.

 Following the 1974 referendum which resulted in the abolition of the monarchy, a new constitution was approved by parliament on 19 June 1975.
 Parliament elected Constantine Tsatsos as President of the Republic.
 In the parliamentary elections of 1977, New Democracy again won a majority of seats.
 In May 1980, Prime Minister Karamanlis was elected to succeed Tsatsos as president.
-George Rallis succeeded Karamanlis as Prime Minister.
+George Rallis succeeded Karamanlis as prime minister.

 On 1 January 1981, Greece became the tenth member of the European Community (now the European Union).
 In parliamentary elections held on 18 October 1981, Greece elected its first socialist government when the Panhellenic Socialist Movement (PASOK), led by Andreas Papandreou, won 172 of 300 seats.
-On 29 March 1985, after Prime Minister Papandreou declined to support President Karamanlis for a second term, Supreme Court Justice Christos Sartzetakis was elected president by the Greek parliament.
+On 29 March 1985, after Prime Minister Papandreou declined to support President Karamanlis for a second term, triggering a constitutional crisis, Supreme Court Justice Christos Sartzetakis was elected president by the Greek parliament.